Skip to main content

 Years of working with Transformers also revealed their limitations:

 Data Efficiency: Transformers require enormous amounts of training data compared to human learning, suggesting fundamental differences in learning mechanisms.
+A child learns language from maybe 10-20 million words of input by age 6.
+GPT-3 trained on 300 billion tokens, roughly 15,000-30,000x more data.

 Looking Forward: The Transformer Legacy

-Personal Reflections on a Paradigm Shift
+Personal Reflections on a fundamental change

 Working with Transformers over the years has been like watching a new language develop.
 Each improvement, each new application, each scale increase revealed new possibilities and raised new questions.